 - Succulent soil

-- Rocks for the top of the container
+- Rocks or other top dressing for the top of the container

 All of these things will make potting the succulent easier and will give the succulent a better presentation.